Nexmo/nexmo-developer/_tutorials/dispatch-user-fallback.md

 ## Review the application code

 For convenience the code is contained in a single file `app.py`.
-There is only this and your configuration file, which is JSON.
-This configuration file stores the list of users to contact in priority order, plus their designated channels.
-Each user must have at least two channels, but there can otherwise be any convenient mix of channels.
-For example, one user might have three SMS numbers, another user might have a Messenger ID, Viber and two additional mobile numbers.
+There is only this and your configuration file, `config.json`, which is JSON.

+The configuration file stores the list of users to contact in priority order, plus their designated channels.
+Each user must have at least two channels in this implementation, but there can be any convenient mix of channels.
+For example, one user might have three SMS numbers, another user might have a Messenger ID, Viber and two additional SMS numbers.

 The last channel listed for each user is treated as the final fallback before switching to another user.
-For each user each channel will be sent a message using the Dispatch API, with failover to the next channel if the message is not read within 600 seconds.
+For each user, each channel will be sent a message using the Dispatch API, with **automatic** failover to the next channel if the message is not read within 600 seconds.

-The first part of the application code simply reads the configuration file and loads the important variables and data structures.
+The first part of the application code, `app.py`, simply reads the configuration file and loads the important variables and data structures.
 It is assumed that your company will support all four channels supported by the Dispatch API, `messenger`, `viber_service_msg`, `whatsapp` and `sms`, although the target users can be assigned their preferred channels only.
 Some users for example might only be contactable by SMS.

-There is a helper function to manage the fact that some channels user `numbers` and some use `ids` and Viber which uses both `ids` and `numbers`.
+There is a helper function, `set_field_types`, to manage the fact that some channels use `numbers` and some use `ids`, and Viber which uses both `ids` and `numbers`.

 The main functionality for this use case is in the `build_user_workflow` function.
 This code builds a workflow such as the following: